airbytehq/airbyte/airbyte-integrations/connectors/destination-hive/README.md

 # Hive Destination

 This is the repository for the Hive destination connector, written in Python.
+This connector can be used to connect to Apache Hive or Cloudera Data Platform.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/destinations/hive).

 ## Local development